yingtaoluo/yingtaoluo.github.io/_pages/about.md

 I am very grateful for my collaborators and all the other great people from whom I learn a lot and get a lot of support.
 Their impacts have really shaped and transformed who I am now.

 ## Methodology Interest
-While I have publications in other areas, my core research focus lies entirely in the following two domains.

 Decision-Making: Designing intelligent agents capable of adaptive reasoning, self-evolution through past failures, and meaningful collaboration with clinical experts in high-stakes environments.

 Foundation Models: Advancing the use of large language and multimodal models to extract, integrate, and reason over diverse biomedical data, enabling more personalized, context-aware, and evidence-grounded decision support.

 ## Domain Interest
-Health, Science (scientific basis for health).
+AI for Health, AI for Science and Research (scientific basis for health).

 ## Statement
 I am more attracted to the real-world impact of research and how people's lives can be improved directly.
 I am generally open to collaboration who share the same research interest and enjoy working with talented people I have met so far.